BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 indicated in the spec and at this point is not considered a MVP feature.

 ---
 ### Feature Name: ​ Edit Password
 **What services, APIs, or platforms will you use to implement this feature?**
+- React/Redux
+- Axios
+- Express backend
+- Potentially Firebase

-React / Redux, Axios, Express.
-Potentially Firebase **What are the costs and benefits of using this solution?**
+**What are the costs and benefits of using this solution?**
 This uses tools already provided by React / Redux and Express.
 Axios will be used to lower surface area of ajax calls and provide error handling support.
 Given that we are using Firebase, we will need to consider whether it is even possible to straightforwardly trigger password updates within our site.

 ---
 ### Feature Name: ​Time off request
 **What services, APIs, or platforms will you use to implement this feature?**
-React reusable component that uses Axios to make a post request to the DB.
+- React reusable component that uses Axios to make a post request to the DB.

 **What are the costs and benefits of using this solution?**
 ​Reusable and not hard coded

 ---
 ### Feature Name: ​Time Off Approval
 **What services, APIs, or platforms will you use to implement this feature?**
-This will GET a given user’s PTO from the database and display it **What are the costs and benefits of using this solution?**
+- This will GET a given user’s PTO from the database and display it

+**What are the costs and benefits of using this solution?**
 This relies on the core components of our tech stack.

 ---
 ### Feature Name: ​Pricing Confirmation /​ ​Payment Form / Checkbox for Recurring Payment
 **What services, APIs, or platforms will you use to implement this feature?**
-Stripe API
+- Stripe API

 **What are the costs and benefits of using this solution?**
 Allows us to take payments from users with a widely used API

 ---
 ### Feature Name: ​Availability window
 **What services, APIs, or platforms will you use to implement this feature?**
-Reusable react component taking data from the backend What are the costs and benefits of using this solution?
+Reusable react component taking data from the backend **What are the costs and benefits of using this solution?**
 Reusable and not hard coded

+---
-Feature Name: ​Employee Shift View
+### Feature Name: ​Employee Shift View
-What services, APIs, or platforms will you use to implement this feature?:
+**What services, APIs, or platforms will you use to implement this feature?**
+- React component
+- Redux state management
-React component, Redux state management, querying data from Node API What are the costs and benefits of using this solution?
+- Querying data from Node API

+**What are the costs and benefits of using this solution?**
 Completely customizable, integrates well with rest of codebase, but needs to be developed and tested, which takes time.